 Additionally, MTR creates a revenue stream for telecom companies worldwide.
 For large operators, incoming call fees contribute significantly to overall revenue.
 For smaller networks, regulation prevents disproportionate financial burdens during interconnection.
 Thus, MTR safeguards the business environment across both established and emerging markets.
 It strengthens long-term industry sustainability through balanced resource utilization strategies.

-Regulatory Challenges of Mobile Termination Rate
+Regulatory Challenges in Adjusting Mobile Termination Rates

 Impact of Mobile Termination Rate